lambdaclass/lambdaworks_stark_platinum/README.md

 If you have `cairo-lang`installed, you can use it instead of the Dockerfile

-Then for example, if you have a `program.json` in the project folder, you can use:
+Then for example, if you have a `program.json` in the project folder, you can use

 `make compile_and_run PROGRAM=program_name.cairo`